Updated: May 18

 Easy steps for reaching out after an application, interview or networking.
 Learn best practices on how best to follow up after connecting with an employer or professional contact including what steps to take when you haven’t heard back.

 Applying through handshake, an employers website or a job board can sometimes feel like sending your resume into a black hole.
 You hit submit, then wait and wonder.
 Here are 3 suggestions for follow up after you complete the application instructions.

 1. Connect to the recruiter on LinkedIn:

-Search by name or company name on LinkedIn to try to find a hiring manager or recruiter for the organization.
-Send a connection request and include a note,which is restricted to 300 characters.
+Search by the person's name or company name on LinkedIn to try to find a hiring manager or recruiter for the organization or department you applied to.
+Send a connection request and include a note, which is limited to 300 characters.

 Hello (name).
-I recently applied for the (position title) and also wanted to share my profile to show additional details about my skills and experience.
-I am excited about this opportunity and would like to connect with you with an interview.
+I recently applied for the (position title) and also wanted to share my LinkedIn profile to show additional details about my skills and experience.
+I am excited about your opportunity and would like to connect with you with an interview.
 Thank you, (your name)

 2. Email HR